HRNet/HRNet-Semantic-Segmentation/README.md

 - Rank \#1 (83.7) in [Cityscapes leaderboard](https://www.cityscapes-dataset.com/benchmarks/).
 HRNet combined with an extension of [object context](https://arxiv.org/pdf/1809.00916.pdf)

 - Pytorch-v1.1 and the official Sync-BN supported.
 We have reproduced the cityscapes results on the new codebase.
 Please check the pytorch-v1.1 branch.
+- We have unified PyTorch 0.4.1 and 1.1.0 support into one codebase, and reproduce HRNet+OCR results on it.
+Please check the ocr branch.

 ## Introduction
 This is the official code of [high-resolution representations for Semantic Segmentation](https://arxiv.org/abs/1904.04514).